Charles II (1660 - 85) Read about Charles II

 WAu-8088:

-issue, initial mark Crown, circa very early in the 1660-62 hammered
+First issue, initial mark Crown, circa very early in the 1660-62

-(immediately to the left of the obverse initial mark / around the letter R of
+plugged (immediately to the left of the obverse initial mark / around the letter

 bought this as a nEF, unplugged coin because even though I’d looked closely, I

-after I’d bought the coin) stating the presence of the plug were to become
+bought the coin) stating the presence of the plug were to become disassociated

-disassociated from this coin, I doubt anyone would ever notice – the workmanship
+from this coin, I doubt anyone would ever notice – the workmanship is that

-hammered coinage period of 1660-62, even though it spanned three issues, was
+coinage period of 1660-62, even though it spanned three issues, was very much

-very much treading water and just really getting anything out there that would
+treading water and just really getting anything out there that would reassure

 Commonwealth.
 The quality of coinage in